usegalaxy-eu/ansible-rabbitmq/README.md

 usegalaxy_eu.rabbitmqserver
 =======
-Ansible role to deploy a configure a RabbitMQ server.
+Ansible role to deploy and configure a RabbitMQ server on a Centos8 node.
 It is possible to create users, administrator or regular one, virtual hosts and bind them together.
-Will be exposed ports:
+Will be exposed the following ports:
 * 5671: used by AMQP 0-9-1 and AMQP 1.0 clients with TLS
 * 15672: HTTP API clients, management UI and rabbitmqadmin